Skip to content

 Custom and built-in classes aren't deeply observed

-In addition to instances of Map, Set, Array, and plain Object, instances of other built-in or custom classes will not be automatically made deeply observable.
+Instances of built-in or custom classes will not be automatically made deeply observable.

 ts